pynapple-org/pynapple/doc/examples/tutorial_calcium_imaging.md

 plt.show()
 ```

-We recommend to try out a bunch and see which one works best for you.
+We recommend trying a bunch to see which one works best for you.
 In the case of head direction, we can quantify how well we decode using the absolute angular error.
 To get a fair estimate of error, we will compute the tuning curves on the first half of the data
 and compute the error for predictions of the second half.